raleel/cfi-srd-pt/0008_Combat.md

 Sweep attacks occur at the Games Master's decision, when weapons or creatures of unusual size attack a closely clumped group of opponents – the scything tail of a huge dragon or the unstoppable charge of a giant triceratops for example – striking several foes simultaneously.

-A sweep attack is made by applying a single attack roll of the weapon or creature to all targets in its path.
+A sweep attack is made by applying a Cantole attack roll of the weapon or creature to all targets in its path.
 Each defender must resolve the effects of the attack separately and any Special Effects imposed on the attacker are treated as having occurred concurrently.

 ---
 ## Ranged Combat

 Ranged combat incorporates all forms of weaponry which require to be shot, thrown, or slung to strike their target.
 Ranged attacks are resolved in an identical way to close combat.
-However, Ranged weapons can normally only be parried with shields; those without must rely on natural cover or use Evade to dive out of the line of fire.
+However, Ranged weapons can normally only be parried with shields; those without must rely on natural cover or use Evasão to dive out of the line of fire.
 Thus, against lightly armored foes, Ranged weapons can be formidable deterrents.

 Each Ranged weapon has several specific attributes which determine its effectiveness.
 The ones which have a key bearing on combat are as follows: